-Participants completed the questionnaires online via Qualtrics and were invited to carry out two psychophysical tests: 1.
-The Acuity-Plus test, measures both visual acuity (VA) and functional contrast sensitivity (FCS) thresholds using both positive (white) and negative (black) contrast optotypes.
-2. Oculomotor responses were assessed using the Eye Movements and Integrated Saccade Latency (EMAIL) test.
+Participants completed the questionnaires online via Qualtrics and were invited to carry out two psychophysical tests: (1) The Acuity-Plus test, measures both VA and functional contrast sensitivity (FCS) thresholds using both positive (white) and negative (black) contrast optotypes.
+(2) Oculomotor responses were assessed using the Eye Movements and Integrated Saccade Latency (EMAIL) test.
 The experiments were carried out in a darkened room.
-Participant used a chin rest to view the visual display from a distance of 300cm for the Acuity-Plus test and 80cm for the EMAIL test.
-The uniform background field had a luminance of 32 cd/m2 and CIE (x, y) chromaticity coordinates of 0.305, 0.323 (which approximates daylight at 6500K).
+Participants used a chin rest to view the visual display from a distance of 300 cm for the Acuity-Plus test and 80 cm for the EMAIL test.
+The uniform background field had a luminance of 32 cd/m and CIE (x, y) chromaticity coordinates of 0.305, 0.323 (which approximates daylight at 6500K).
 Each participant completed all threshold measurements in a single session.
-Participants were encouraged to take short breaks between the tests to minimise fatigue.
+Participants were encouraged to take short breaks between the tests to minimize fatigue.

-Acuity-Plus - procedure
+Acuity-Plus: Procedure

 A four-alternative, forced-choice (4AFC) staircase procedure with variable step sizes was used to measure VA threshold and CS.
 The threshold measured corresponds to 71% probability of correct response.
 The test target consisted of a Landolt C optotype with the gap positioned randomly in one of four randomly interleaved diagonal directions.
-The participants' task was to detect and 'register' the orientation of the gap in the Landolt C (see Fig 1a for timeline).
-VA and CS thresholds were measured with both positive (white) and negative (black) contrast optotypes (for more details for the Acuity-Plus test45).
+The participant's task was to detect and "register" the orientation of the gap in the Landolt C (see figure 1a for timeline).
+VA and CS thresholds were measured with both positive (white) and negative (black) contrast optotypes (for more details for the Acuity-Plus test).
 Best-corrected-visual-acuity (BCVA) values for the stimulus employed in this study range from 0.5 to 1.25 min arc.
-Using previously established age-normed medians for each participant's VA thresholds we calculated the mean median and the mean upper normed VA threshold limit45 (UNL).
+Using previously established age-normed medians for each participant's VA thresholds we calculated the mean median and the mean upper normed VA threshold limit (UNL).
 Additionally, we computed the difference between each participant's age-normed median and their actual score.